Stellarend/Tower-of-Fantasy-Guide/README.md

 # TODO: other notes I've made that I need to organize into this guide

-1. Don't upgrading individual gear pieces unless its SSR.
-You should, however upgrade the gear slots as it will keep the upgrades even if you upgrade your gear
+1. Don't ADVANCE individual gear pieces unless its SSR
+1. You should, however ENHANCE the gear slots as it will keep the upgrades even if you change your gear
 1. Upgrade your gear in increments of 5 to get milestone bonuses, starting with gloves and boots
 1. if gear upgrade materials are limited in shop, buy it whenever it refreshes in shop
 1. when nearby do: